oholiab/cljshell/README.md

 Then you should be able to run any clojure function like:

-	$ c + 1 1
+	$ c '(+ 1 1)'
 	2

-Nested functions currently need quoting because of bash interpreting the parentheses (I'll be having a think about that one, answers on a postcard...)

-	$ c "+ 1 (+ 1 1)"
-	3
+All function calls currently have to be enclosed in quotes of some kind so that bash does not interpret the parentheses.
+I'm still thinking about that one.

 Exceptions are caught and returned as single line strings:

-	$ c + - 1
+	$ c '(+ - 1)'
 	#<ClassCastException java.lang.ClassCastException: clojure.core$_ cannot be
 cast to java.lang.Number>